ash/raku-course/essentials/positionals/quoting-string-arrays/index.md

 my @digits = <zero one two three four five six seven eight nine>;
 ```

 It is up to you to decide to add additional spaces around the angle brackets or not.
-Both options are accepted by the compiler.
+The compiler accepts both options.

 ```raku
 my @digits = < zero one two three four five six seven eight nine >;